)

 Teen drivers with a learner’s permit need to obtain a car insurance policy to drive legally while practicing.
 Anyone looking to practice driving before they have their license also needs a valid auto insurance policy.

-All new drivers can experience the growing pains that come with high insurance rates while they prove they’re responsible.
+All new drivers can experience the growing pains that come with high insurance rates while they prove they’re a safe driver.
 Budgeting for higher car insurance rates before getting a car is a good idea.

 Cheapest car insurance for new drivers in California